-Social Realism periodises a finite chapter where early digital photography collided with the birth of social networks, specifically Facebook, from the mid-to-late 2000’s.
-With the novel ability to ‘tag’ people in images, this nascent era is typified by users who would upload - with careless abandon - large swathes of un-curated ‘low value’ images; now unthinkable relative to contemporary uses of social media, geared towards image perfection, commodification and hyper-curated personal branding.
+Social Realism’ periodises a finite chapter where early digital photography collided with the birth of social networks, specifically Facebook, from the mid-to-late 2000’s.
+With the novel ability to “tag” people in images, this nascent era is typified by users who would upload - with careless abandon - large swathes of un-curated “low value” images; unthinkable relative to contemporary uses of social media, geared towards image perfection, commodification and hyper-curated personal branding.

 As a series of paintings, this on-going project draws upon low-value images from Facebook’s public and private archive - a mix of strangers and friends - that are suitably unremarkable, often accidental, and with little to no compositional merit.
-The paintings will also transpose the crude digital aesthetic of these images, as baked in by the technical limitations of early consumer-level digital photography (flip-phone cameras and compact digital cameras) synonymous with this era; lens aberrations, red eye, low light noise distortion, highlight clipping, server compression and low resolution.
+Of crucial intent, these paintings transpose the source image’s crude digital aesthetic, or “malfunctions”, as baked in by the technical limitations of early consumer-level digital photography (flip-phone cameras and compact digital cameras) synonymous with this era; low light noise, lens aberrations, red eye, highlight clipping, low resolution and server compression.

-This finite era of naive user-driven image sharing, turbo charged by ‘tagging’ as a new form of social commutations utility, represents a technological step change that would rapidly shift our online digital literacy, forever altering how we represent ourselves and attribute value to images, particularly images of people.
-Today, awash with ubiquitously perfect imagery and high digital literacy as the new norm, millions of these low-value images sit amassed on Facebook's servers, forgotten and with no application.
-By drawing on a hybrid of photorealism and hyperrealism painting styles, blended with formalist aspects of Classical Realism, 17th century Dutch Golden Age painters and 18th century Neo-Impressionists, the archival value of these disposable digital images is highlighted to reveal something peculiarly authentic and unretrievable.
+This finite era of naive user-driven image sharing, turbocharged by “tagging” as a new social communications utility, represents an epoch that forever altered how we represent ourselves and attribute value to images, particularly images of people.
+Today, awash with ubiquitously perfect imagery and high digital literacy as the new norm, millions of these 2000s low-value images remain amassed on Facebook's servers, forgotten and with no application.
+As a compelled re-contextualisation of figurative painting techniques and materiality, Social Realism highlights the archival nature of these disposable images to reveal something peculiarly authentic and unretrievable.

 SOCIAL REALISM